Change Your Future & Restore Our Lands

 Location: Asheville, NC

-Saw Training: Trainees will receive a Wilderness First Aid course, learn basic felling theory and technique, bucking and limbing technique, and maintenance of professional grade chainsaws.
+The July 20 Start Date comes with a Saw Training: Trainees will receive a Wilderness First Aid course, learn basic felling theory and technique, bucking and limbing technique, and maintenance of professional grade chainsaws.
+Participating in this training requires a 25-week commitment.
+This training is not available for the August Start Dates.

 Schedule: Project schedules vary greatly, but typically Corps Members work 4 days on/ 3 days off.
 For remote projects, Corps Members spend off-days nearer to their project location, away from Asheville.
 Remote projects typically last about three weeks, with the 4 days on/3 days off schedule.